 Could a drug originally used as a treatment for malaria prove to be a treatment for COVID-19?

-Watch the webinar to learn about a clinical trial underway by researchers at UCalgary and the University of Alberta exploring a drug that could help treat COVID-19.
+A clinical trial is underway by researchers at UCalgary and the University of Alberta exploring a drug that could help treat COVID-19.
 Focusing on Albertans who have tested positive for COVID-19 and are at highest risk of developing a severe illness, the trial will determine whether Hydroxychloroquine, an anti-malarial drug, is an effective treatment to keep people out of hospital.

 Our doctors speak about the importance of this research in the wake of the pandemic, getting the trial up and running on a tight timeline, and the unique challenge of not being able to meet in-person with study participants.